Reactive Ion Etching vs Ion Milling (IBE): Complete Comparison Guide

 Key takeaway: Ion Milling is essentially a "sandblasting" process at the nanoscale, offering precise directional control but no inherent chemical selectivity.
 Its universality — the ability to etch virtually any material — is its defining strength.

-Ion Beam Etching (IBE) system schematic showing ion source, beam collimation optics, adjustable sample stage angle, and secondary ion mass spectrometry endpoint detection
+Ion Beam Etching (IBE) system cross-section schematic showing ion source, extraction grid, beam collimation, adjustable-angle sample stage, and sputtering mechanism

 Figure 2: IBE System Schematic — Illustrating the ion source, beam collimation, adjustable-angle sample stage, and the directional sputtering mechanism that enables precise physical etching of any material.